Skip to content

 The simplest way to start using binjr is to download an application bundle from the download page.

 These bundles contain all the dependencies required to run the app, including a copy of the Java runtime specially crafted to only include the required components and save disk space.
-They are less than 60 MB in size and there is one for each of the supported platform.

 Build from source